 Recovery after LASIK is surprisingly quick for most patients.
 Immediately following your procedure, you’ll rest with your eyes closed briefly before your surgeon checks them.
 You may experience temporary burning, itching, or a feeling like something is in your eye.
 These sensations typically fade within hours.
 Vision will likely be blurry at first, but it will gradually improve throughout the day.
 Many patients notice significant improvement by evening, with vision continuing to stabilize over the following days.

 Using sunglasses can help with any light sensitivity you might experience.
 During the first week, you’ll use prescribed eye drops to prevent infection and reduce inflammation.
 Artificial tears can be applied frequently to relieve dryness, which is the most common temporary side effect.
 Most patients return to work and normal activities within 1-2 days, though it’s best to avoid strenuous exercise for about a week.
+Swimming pools, hot tubs, and similar environments should be avoided for two weeks to prevent infection.
+Follow-up appointments are essential to monitor your healing progress, with the first check typically scheduled for the day after surgery, followed by visits at one week and one month.
+Most patients achieve their final vision result within a month.
+However, subtle improvements may continue for up to six months.

 Contact Us